PEOPLE

 Ye Tian, Ph.D. in BME

-Ye is a first-year Ph.D. student in Biomedical Engineering.
+Ye is a second-year Ph.D. student in Biomedical Engineering.
 He worked on deep learning in glaucoma progression detection using OCT images and visual fields.

 Ye is working on deploying diffusion models in OCT super-resolution for portable applications.